Computer Animation MA

 30 credits

-This module is core to the MA Computer Animation programme.
-Students will have prior competency in 3D modelling and texturing practices, or have relevant experience, and so this module will allow them to develop their 3D skills further in creating production pipeline friendly assets, e.g. hard-surface vs. organic modelling, UV mapping, digital sculpting, and producing both stylized and photo-realistic materials and textures.
+Students will benefit from having some prior experience with 3D asset creation.
+This module will enable them to develop their 3D skills further in creating production pipeline friendly assets, e.g. hard-surface vs. organic modelling, UV mapping, digital sculpting, and producing both stylised and photo-realistic materials and textures.
 Students will also learn lighting tools and methods, as well as advanced rendering techniques, to showcase their assets to industry expectations.

 Perfecting the Look